stevleibelt/examples/php/pdf/README.md

 * one big monster file
 * strange parameter names
 * to much for simple and quick usage
+* can work with html as template
-* no support for pdf file as template
+* can not work with pdf as template

 ## [dompdf](https://github.com/stevleibelt/examples/tree/master/php/pdf/dompdf)